saturn597/mosaigraph/README.md

 **Example 5**

 For completeness, let's also try using the `-u` option along with the `-w` option.
-So the mosaic will be constructed using the "slow" method and each "piece" of it will be unique, without reuse of images.
+So the mosaic will be constructed using the "slow" method and each "piece" of it will be unique.

 The command looks like this: